3 yellow robots sitting as the table and creating AI agents

 Are autonomous AI agents the beginning of AGI?

-The reference to AGI appears in many articles about autonomous AI agents.
+The reference to AGI appears in numerous articles about autonomous AI agents.
 They are indeed more capable of performing more complex tasks than AI chatbots.
 Yet, AGI is still just a concept, and autonomous AI agents may be a possible step towards it.
-They’re not capable of what AGI should be able to do, like learning to perform actions like a human.
+They’re not capable of what AGI should be able to do, like learning to perform actions at the human level.
 They can, however, remember and learn, but still, they don’t match the AGI’s skills.

 Top autonomous AI agents

-There are a lot of different autonomous AI agents to choose from.
-They all have various features and functions.
+There are a lot of autonomous AI agents with various features and functions to choose from.
 The following list includes AI agents that are worth looking into.

 AutoGPT